What is a personal grievance?

 It is often important to address a personal grievance quickly, or the parties risk incurring substantial legal and other costs.

-Deterring a personal grievance
+Avoiding a personal grievance

-(a) Get it right first time
+(a) Get it right at the beginning

 As workplace law specialists, we ensure our clients’ procedures, processes and documentation are consistent with best legal practice.
-It is far better to act from the outset to avoid potential problems, than to try to deal with them once they occur.
+It is far better to act from the outset to avoid potential problems than to try to deal with them once they occur.

 We cannot of course guarantee that an employee will not raise a personal grievance.
 But if an employer’s actions are fair and reasonable it will be difficult for an employee to succeed with a personal grievance and it will be easier for the employer to defend its actions.